Zettlr/zettlr-docs/docs/en/academic/projects.md

 ## Removing Projects

 To remove a project, simply right click it and choose to remove the project.
-What will be removed is plain and simple the settings file that indicates that your directory should be treated as a project (as in the case of virtual directories, your project settings are stored in a small file called `.ztr-project`).
+What will be removed is plain and simple the settings file that indicates that your directory should be treated as a project (called `.ztr-project`).
 Therefore, if you remove a project, you actually only remove the settings of the project.
 If you re-create the project, the file will be present once again, but with the default settings.
 So remember, removing projects will finally delete your settings and you have to set them anew.